adamcohen3/fines-and-fees-calculator/README.md

 1. [2024 Federal poverty guidelines *for Hawaii*](https://aspe.hhs.gov/topics/poverty-economic-mobility/poverty-guidelines)
 2. [2020 ALICE survival budget *for Hawaii*](https://www.unitedforalice.org/household-budgets/hawaii)

-Most of the fines and fees that populate the calculator are static and stored in the rds file at top level of the repo.
-The remaining fines vary depending on a number of parameters determined by statute, including the number of prior offenses and the age of the defendant.
-In addition, for certain offenses, the court has discretion to set the fine between a minimum and maximum penalty, the range also being determined by statute.
-For these charges, the initial fines are determined dynamically based on user input and the underlying logic of the statutes.

 As of 2024, the calculator primarily focuses on traffic offenses.
 Most fines can be reduced or converted to community service by the court.
 Most fees cannot.

 ## How it works

+Calculating the fines and fees on a ticket is less straightforward than it seems.
+Some offenses require a court hearing, where the fine and fees are set by the court.
+This is where the calculator comes in.
+While most of the fines and fees that populate the calculator are static (see the rds file at top level of the repo), the remaining fines vary depending on a number of parameters determined by statute, including the number of prior offenses and the age of the defendant.
+In addition, for certain offenses, the court has discretion to set the fine between a minimum and maximum penalty, the range also being determined by statute.

+For these non-static charges, the calculator allows the user to set the parameters based on their situation (e.g., 1 prior offense, minor).
+They can also see the minimum and maximum range for the fine.
+Based on user input, the initial fines are determined dynamically, following the underlying logic of the statutes.
+After seeing the initial fine or range of fines, the user can input what they are able to pay for any fine that is not mandatory.

 Following a "Welcome and FAQ" screen, the calculator proceeds in four steps.